That-Dev-Girl-Sites/jhalabi.com/_posts/2010-09-20-yui-vs-jquery.md

 </script>
 ```

 In both cases, I am grabbing the base libraries required for what I need to do here.
 YUI requires 3 server calls for 3 different library files, but the 1 library file for jQuery is almost twice as large than the sum of the YUI files.
 (The jQuery file is 24.1KB, whereas the sum of the 3 YUI files is 13.5KB.)
-So, I’m going to call that a wash.
+So, I am going to call that a wash.

 However, my real issue with YUI is that I need to declare 3 variables and include an if statement to update this text, whereas with jQuery, I can accomplish the same task in 1 line.
 (I’m not counting the prevent default commands for either case here, since the 2 are basically equivalent.)